KedArch/jpwp-project/README.md

 ## Known bugs
 - none known at time of writing :)
 ## Todo
-- more than one link (to make Level-Gate logic more flexible)
+- more than one link (to make Lever-Gate logic more flexible)
 - UI polishing
 - statistics (like move count and time)
 - map editor